-Most lenders and mortgage programs permit a break in your employment of up to six months as long as you have been back to work at least six months after the break and you have a two year work history prior to the break.
+Most lenders and mortgage programs permit a break in your employment of up to six months as long as you have been back to work at least six months after the break and you have a one-to-two year work history prior to the break.

 Review Employment History Required for a Mortgage

 Another point to highlight is that lenders review your employer and line of work before and after the break.
 If you go back to work for the same company or in a similar field following your break, this may improve your ability to get approved for the mortgage.
-If you change companies or industries, the lender may require more information on your new job and employer or you may be required to wait longer than six months before you apply for the loan.
+If you change companies or industries, the lender may require more information on your new job and employer or you may be required to wait longer before you apply for the loan.

 How you are compensated is another factor that lenders focus on.
-For example, if your compensation plan changes and you now earn most of your income from commissions or bonuses you may be required to wait one-to-two years before you apply for the mortgage.
-If you shift from a full-time position to a part-time role, this may also be problematic because your income may be negatively affected, which impacts the mortgage amount you can afford.
+For example, if your compensation changes and you now earn most of your income from commissions or bonuses you may be required to wait one-to-two years before you apply for the mortgage.
+If you shift from a full-time position to a part-time role, this may also be problematic because your income may be negatively affected, which impacts the loan you can afford.

-If your new job after the employment gap has a trial or probationary period, you are typically required to wait until that period expires before you can qualify for a mortgage.
+Additionally, if your new job after the employment gap has a trial or probationary period, you are typically required to wait until that period expires before you can qualify for a mortgage.
 Depending on the length of the trial period, you may be required to wait longer than six months before you apply for the loan.

-If you have a work gap or unique employment history, your best course of action is to explain your situation to lenders upfront to understand what is possible.
+If you have a lengthy work gap or unique employment history, your best course of action is to explain your situation to lenders upfront to understand what is possible.
 Just because one lender says you cannot qualify for a mortgage does not mean all lenders will come to the same decision.

 The table below outlines mortgage terms for leading lenders in your area.
 We recommend that you contact multiple lenders as qualification guidelines vary.
 Shopping lenders is the best way to find the mortgage and loan program that are right for you, especially if you have a gap in your employment.View All Lenders